ash47/TF2-Scripts/README.md

 ### What is this?
  - This is essentially a backup of my key bindings for TF2

+### Voting Commands
+ - Sometimes the UI messes up and no one can vote, you can vote and get free choice of map via the following commands:
+ - `next_map_vote 0` Vote for the first option
+ - `next_map_vote 1` Vote for the second option
+ - `next_map_vote 2` Vote for the third option

 ### Configs

 #### Spy2.cfg